Greenhouse Guide: Understanding Relative Humidity November 14, 2016 – Posted in: Blog – Tags: Greenhouse, Relative Humidity

 Managing Humidity in Greenhouses

 How should you manage relative humidity in your greenhouse?
-The best place to start is measurement.
+The place to start is measurement.
 You can find and invest in both simple and sophisticated systems that measure — and some that even adjust — relative humidity in a greenhouse.
 The second step is to know at what measure of relative humidity your specific plants will thrive.
 For example, tomatoes should be grown at between 45 and 100 percent relativity.
 Anything lower than 45 percent can stress the tomatoes and cause tissue damage.

 What do you do when humidity changes become a problem?
 There are two very simple and cost-effective solutions for managing relative humidity:

 - Air Circulation: Air circulation is healthy for your greenhouse plant growth.
-It reduces the possibility of fungi attacking your plants, and it also helps strengthen the tissue in your plant’s stems.
+It reduces the possibility of fungi attacking your plants, and it also s strengthen the tissue in your plant’s stems.
 To promote circulation, invest in a quality air mover.
 This is especially important in smaller greenhouses where plants grow densely — reducing the amount of circulation.

-- Dehumidification: A quality dehumidifier can also help keep your greenhouse at optimal humidity levels.
+- Dehumidification: A quality dehumidifier can also keep your greenhouse at optimal humidity levels.
 A dehumidifier actually removes moisture from the air, thus decreasing relative humidity.
 Search different dehumidifier options to find one that is powerful enough to meet your greenhouse’s needs.

 Aer Industries: Your Source for Air Moving and Dehumidifying Solutions

-At Aer Industries, we offer the products that help you control relative humidity levels.
+At Aer Industries, we offer the products that you control relative humidity levels.
 For greenhouses large and small, we have a range of air mover and dehumidifier options for you to choose from.
 Now that you have an answer to the pressing question — What is relative humidity? — It is time to secure the solution for your greenhouse.

 Browse our selection of air movers and dehumidifiers today, and contact our experts with any questions!